Personal profile

 Learning and Teaching Interests and Activities

-Caroline is a Fellow of the Higher Education Academy.
+Caroline is a Fellow of the Higher Education Academy and is currently module leader for 'Microbial Diversity and Environmental Microbiology'.

 Caroline acted as programme leader for Biological Sciences before being promoted to Principal Lecturer.
 During this time she was involved in promoting research informed teaching.
 She successfully gained funds to employ several 'students as researchers' a scheme which allows students to gain research skills alongside their studies.